jhonathan-lkmx/skyou-web/content/home.md

 <template v-slot:title>

-### 3d design tool
+### 3D Design Tool

 </template>

 <template v-slot:description>

-Our tool is a pixel to inch representation of what we’ll manufacture for you.
-No more tech packs, no more confusion
+Our Design Tool is a pixel to thread representation of what we’ll manufacture for you.
+No more tech packs, no more confusion.

 </template>